nguyenthanhanit/quote-blog/README.md

 # Quotes

-- This is pet project
+- A pet project to practice NextJs and Tailwind.
+- The Garden of Words

 # Stack
 - NextJS